Intermediate Value Theorem

 The curve must be continuous ... no gaps or jumps in it.

-you can draw it without lifting your pen from the paper
+we can draw it without lifting our pen from the paper

 ... there must be at least one value c within [a, b] such that f(c) = w